open-contracting/standard-development-handbook/docs/extensions.md

 ## Extension issues

-There is an [OCDS extension issues repository](https://github.com/open-contracting/ocds-extensions) dedicated to gather issues for all extensions.
+[GitHub issues](https://help.github.com/articles/about-issues/) for [core extensions](http://standard.open-contracting.org/latest/en/extensions/#core-extensions) should be submitted to the [OCDS extension issues repository](https://github.com/open-contracting/ocds-extensions), which is dedicated to gather issues for all core extensions.

-You should submit issues to that repository rather than to the repositories of individual extensions.
-Doing so will give much more visibility to your issues and therefore a higher likelihood of getting closed soon.
-Also, collecting all issues in a single place helps to identify related issues across extensions.
+You should submit extension-specific issues to that repository.
+Collecting all issues in a single place gives much more visibility to them and therefore a higher likelihood of getting closed soon.
+Also, it helps to identify related issues across extensions.

+When creating an issue, make sure you indicate the appropriate standard extension following the title format **_extension_name: issue title_**.

-If you think you have identified a problem with extensions as a whole (e.g. there is something wrong in the way the standard deals with extensions), you may consider opening an issue in the [core standard repository](https://github.com/open-contracting/standard) pinning the _Extensions_ tag to that issue.
+If you think you have identified a problem with extensions as a whole (e.g. there is something wrong in the way the standard deals with extensions), you may consider opening an issue in the [core standard repository](https://github.com/open-contracting/standard) pinning the `Extensions` tag to that issue.

+For [community extension](http://standard.open-contracting.org/latest/en/extensions/#community-extensions) issues refer to each extension specific documentation.